gidteo/Cross-Account-Pipeline/README.md

 Pipeline proof of concept

 ## Dev Account
 In Dev account, we have a pipeline that does Processing, Training and Evaluation.
-We also have a Lambda Function that wil lbe triggered once the model gets approved by MLC personnel.
+We also have a Lambda Function that will be triggered once the model gets approved by MLC personnel.
 The Lambda Function does the following:
   1. get the model_data_uri
   2. copy mdoel artifact from DEV s3 to PROD s3